chrissy0/sese-cab-service/documentation/WC2EC.md

 </table>

 We refrained from adding a Checksum or Package length to the header, since:
-The protocol is build ONTOP if TCP, which already provides: order, checksum, retransmission and robustness
+The protocol is build ONTOP of TCP, which already provides: order, checksum, retransmission and robustness
-A packagelength field is also not necessary in the current implementation, since it is given implicit by the combination of Command and Sensor Type.
+A package length field is also not necessary in the current implementation, since it is given implicit by the combination of Command and Sensor Type.

 ## Commands
 The range for the command is split in half, first 0-127 is reserved for the Webots Controller, 128 - 255 is reserved for the External Controller.
 At reception of a package a range check SHOULD be performed.